WHAT IS KETAMINE?

 Ketamine is a dissociative anaesthetic.
 When used medically, it is given in high doses that blocks pain signals and makes people unconscious.
 The lower doses used recreationally produce very different effects, sometimes including hallucinations, which are not well understood.
 There are similarities between the strange states of mind caused temporarily by ketamine and the experiences of people suffering from schizophrenia.

+New therapeutic uses for ketamine have more recently been identified, including treatment of depression and refractory status epilepticus.
 A single low dose of ketamine can rapidly lift depression, although the effect does not last long-term.
 It is thought to work by causing new connections (synapses) to be made in the brain.
 This is a promising lead for the development of new treatments because conventional antidepressants take some time to work.
-Self-treating using ketamine puts the user at risk of all the harms of ketamine, and it has not yet been established through large-scale trials that the benefits outweigh the risks.
+Self-treating using ketamine puts the user at risk of the harmful effects of ketamine, and it has not yet been established through large-scale trials that the benefits outweigh the risks.

 Ketamine produces very different effects depending on whether someone takes a little or a lot.
 It is a strong drug and it is easy to take more than intended.
 It is therefore better for inexperienced users to start with a small dose first before they consider trying to get the effects of a larger dose.